Generic selectors

 Barcelona’s work on Camp Nou has followed Real Madrid’s renovation of the Santiago Bernabeu at the start of the 2020s, which completely revolutionised the structure and facilities available at the stadium.

-While it is smaller than the Camp Nou, seating 81,000 fans, the venue still has one of the most raucous atmospheres in football, helped further by the fact a retractable roof has also been added, and the magnitude of every Real Madrid fixture, regardless of the opposition, makes this a must-see.
+While it is smaller than Camp Nou, which seats 81,000 fans, this venue still boasts one of the most electrifying atmospheres in football.
+The addition of a retractable roof enhances the experience, and the significance of every Real Madrid match, regardless of the opponent, makes attending a game here a must-see.

-Home to possibly the world’s most well-known stand, Borussia Dortmund’s home of the Westfalenstadion is a truly remarkable venue to visit, and leaves fans in awe at the architectural masterpiece in front of them.
+Home to possibly the world’s most well-known stand, Borussia Dortmund’s home of the Signal Iduna Park is a truly remarkable venue to visit, and leaves fans in awe at the architectural masterpiece in front of them.

 The Yellow Wall, located on the South Stand of the stadium, has become world famous, and a place where tickets are highly sought after week by week, housing 24,500 standing supporters, and producing arguably the best atmosphere in world football.

-When clubs from the richest league in football are taking inspiration from your stadium and implementing them into their own newbuilds, then you must have done something right, and that is what has happened with the Westfalenstadion, as Tottenham Hotspur and Everton have both used the blueprint of the Yellow Wall in their own state-of-the-art homes.
+When clubs from the richest league in football are taking inspiration from your stadium and implementing them into their new builds, then you must have done something right, and that is what has happened with the Signal Iduna Park, as Tottenham Hotspur and Everton have both used the blueprint of the Yellow Wall in their own state-of-the-art homes.

 1. San Siro

-Top spot in a list such as this has to be reserved for somewhere special, and that is exactly what San Siro is, being one of the most spectacular structures in football, loaded with history, and which itself has a cauldron-like atmosphere, as well as a throwback feel in the era of state-of-the-art venues.
+The top spot in a list like this has to be reserved for something special, and that is exactly what San Siro is.
+It is one of the most spectacular structures in football, loaded with history, and has a cauldron-like atmosphere and a throwback feel in the era of state-of-the-art venues.

-It gets its fair share of use as well, as Italian juggernauts AC Milan and Inter Milan both call it home, while the Italy national team frequently play matches here too, so it is by no means tough to catch a game at this historic arena.
+It also gets its fair share of use, as Italian juggernauts AC Milan and Inter Milan both call it home.
+The Italian national team frequently plays matches here, too, so it is by no means tough to catch a game at this historic arena.

-What also puts San Siro top of this list is the fact that out of all the other venues mentioned here, this cathedral of football is under most risk of being lost to the demands of modern football, with both Milan and Inter stating intentions in the past of moving to a new state-of-the-art stadium, so do not hesitate and get those tickets booked.
+What also puts San Siro at the top of this list is that out of all the other venues mentioned here, this cathedral of football is at the greatest risk of being lost to the demands of modern football.
+Both Milan and Inter have expressed intentions in the past to move to a new state-of-the-art stadium, so do not hesitate to book those tickets.